booktype/PDFreactor-examples/README.md

 * Change to the `PDFreactor/bin/` directory
 * Run `./pdfreactorwebservice start`
 * Check if the web service is running with `./pdfreactorwebservice status`
+* The web service will start accepting requests a few seconds later.
+Until then, you may see: `<urlopen error [Errno 111] Connection refused>` when attempting to use it.

 ## Running PDFreactor from the command line